 Chantal joins our team

-Chantal Pelham-Edwards (R) is taking over the communications role at the Seniors Association from Julie Stover.
+Chantal Pelham-Edwards (R) is the Communications Coordinator at the Seniors Association.
 Chantal lives in Glen Haven and can be reached at Chantal@BaySeniors.ca

 The Seniors Association of St. Margaret's Bay is a not for profit registered society whose purpose is to: Provide housing and accommodation options and assistance for seniors; Research and represent the interests of seniors living in the greater St. Margaret's Bay area; and, Promote and participate in the development of wellness living for seniors in the area.
 New members are welcome and you may join the Association at any of its public meetings.
 Read more...

 Now in its fifth year of operation, the Seniors Information Centre founded and operated by the Seniors Association of St. Margaret's Bay is becoming a "go to" resource for local seniors and their families.
 Read more...

 Hours: Open Tuesdays & Thursdays, 10:00 a.m. to 2:00 p.m.

 Located beside the old Pharmasave store at 5181 St. Margaret's Bay Road.
 Telephone 902-820-3334 (leave a message if no answer) or email firstname.lastname@example.org.